mozilla/data-docs/src/concepts/analysis_gotchas.md

 When you start to evaluate trends, be aware of events from the past that may invite comparisons with history.
 Here are a few to keep in mind:

+- **Mar 30, 2025** - The number of `metrics` pings from Firefox for Android from Europe is twice the usual, due to the DST change in Europe.
+Note that this is a twice-yearly one-day occurrence.
+- **Mar 9, 2025** - The number of `metrics` pings from Firefox for Android from North America (US & CA) is higher than usual, due to the DST change in North America.
 - **Aug 22, 2024** - Adjust is disabled in mobile clients (Firefox Android & Firefox iOS).
 - **May 20, 2024 - June 14, 2024** - Excessive Glean database writes degraded Fenix performance on startup, pageload, scrolling, video playback, and possibly other areas.
 Some metrics were disabled.
 See [bug 1892230](https://bugzilla.mozilla.org/show_bug.cgi?id=1892230).
 - **Apr 18, 2024** - Google began rolling out a new SERP experience on Firefox Android, which impacted standard search metrics.
 See [the spreadsheet](https://docs.google.com/spreadsheets/d/16Cyx_KBieRdQkSBKolivqpBaK2H-VceN9LEZcL0snHg/edit#gid=0) for more details.